Call us today 0203 326 9050 or

 Learners will gain both foundational knowledge of trading and supporting roles, to support front office or may use the diploma as a springboard from which to progress onto the Level 5 Advanced Diploma in Financial Trading.

-The primary purpose of the Level 3 Diploma is to prepare learners for employment in a range of supporting roles within the finance sector, for example, back office support/administrator, trainee compliance officer, investment administration and trainee risk manager, amongst others.
+The primary purpose of the Level 3 Diploma is to prepare learners for employment in a range of supporting roles within the finance sector, for example:

 Holding a Degree in Banking, Corporate, Finance and Securities Law, Antoine’s career has traversed the world of law and trading and saw him create a pioneering trading programme for a leading proprietary trading house in London.
 In 2018, Antoine co-founded Minerva Capital Markets: a training provider offering employer-led, work-ready education.
 At Minerva, he created the first BSc Honours Degree in Financial Trading and Investment Management (incorporating a Level 5 Advanced Diploma in Financial Trading) and developed key partnerships in sports career transition for top athletes.
 Now Antoine thrives in his role as Head of Delivery, Professional Qualifications for ZISHI.